Paid Sick Leave in Mississippi: Who Qualifies and How Much You Earn

 • No statutory accrual rate.
 Other states commonly require something like one hour of sick leave for every 30 hours worked.
 Mississippi sets no such formula.
 Your accrual rate, if any, is whatever your employer's handbook says.

 • No statutory cap or carryover rule.
-Caps, carryover, and "use it or lose it" rules are set by the employer, subject to the federal limits described below.
+Caps, carryover, and "use it or lose it" rules are set by the employer.

 • No list of covered employers.
 A small business and a large corporation in Mississippi are under the same baseline obligation regarding sick leave: none by state mandate.

 • No defined "covered uses."
 States with mandates usually spell out qualifying reasons (your own illness, a family member's illness, domestic violence, school closures).
-In Mississippi, the permitted uses are whatever the employer defines.
+In Mississippi, the permitted uses are whatever a private employer defines.

 The Federal Baseline

-Two federal programs do affect sick and medical time, though neither creates a paid-sick-leave entitlement:
+Two federal programs do affect sick and medical time:

 • The Family and Medical Leave Act (FMLA) gives eligible employees up to 12 weeks of unpaid, job-protected leave per year for a serious health condition, to care for a family member, or for the birth or placement of a child.
-The FMLA covers employers with 50 or more employees within a 75-mile radius, and employees who have worked at least 1,250 hours over the prior 12 months and have been employed for at least a year.
+Coverage and eligibility are two different tests, and both must be met (29 U.S.C. § 2611).
+A covered employer is one who employs 50 or more employees for each working day during each of 20 or more calendar workweeks in the current or preceding calendar year (§ 2611(4)(A)(i)).
+An eligible employee must have worked for that employer for at least 12 months and at least 1,250 hours in the previous 12 months (§ 2611(2)(A)) — and is excluded if the worksite has fewer than 50 employees and the employer has fewer than 50 employees within 75 miles of that worksite (§ 2611(2)(B)(ii)).
 Because FMLA leave is unpaid, employees often use accrued employer PTO or sick time to receive pay during an FMLA absence.

 Local Ordinances Cannot Fill the Gap